malloryjustis/dig333-devlog/README.md

     1. Text, photos, etc.
     1. Describe the most important thing you learned (to share in class)
     1. Write a quiz question (which we will discuss in class)

+1. Experiement 1: Taste the Power!
+    1. We never got to actually lick the batteries bu I've done it before.
+    2. Resistance is measured in Ohms.
+Conductors have low resistance and insulators have high resistance.
+    3. How do lie detectors work?

+2. Experiment 2: Let's Abuse a Battery!
+    1.